 7.2.2 Soldering Through Hole Components, Solder Fountain Method

-This process uses molten solder and exposes the untrained operator to serious hazards.
-A thorough review of the equipment manual and comprehensive training are mandatory.
+Caution - Operator Safety: This process uses molten solder and exposes the untrained operator to serious hazards.
+A thorough review of the equipment manual and comprehensive training is mandatory.
 Daily maintenance is essential.
 Consult the equipment manual for more information.

 1. Layer delamination.

 2. Copper delamination, separation of pads, barrels of inner layers.

 Each circuit board must be treated individually and scrutinized carefully for its reaction to heat.
 If a series of circuit boards are to be reworked, the first several should be fully protected until a reliable procedure is established.

 Recommended for technicians with advanced soldering and component rework skills and extensive experience in most repair/rework procedures.

 Conformance Level - High